-The Joy Fund was established in March of 2022 to assist first-time home buyers in Washington County, like Kelsey and George picture above, make the transition to homeownership by providing funds for home inspections related to a home purchase.
+The Joy Fund was established in March of 2022 to assist first-time home buyers in Washington County, like Kelsey and George (below), make the transition to homeownership by providing funds for home inspections related to a home purchase.
 “It was a really big relief to have help with the inspection,” said Kelsey.
 She and George found a house they instantly fell in love with after 2 years of searching.
 But coming up with the extra money for the inspection was intimidating until their realtor told them about The Joy Fund and helped them fill out the application.

 Georgiana (Georgie) Kendall, a 5th generation Downeaster, started this fund to support folks who would like to live, work and play here in Washington County.
 Home ownership is the most expensive & important investment an individual can make in themselves, their future, their family, and their community.